marythought/portfolio/README.md

 By [Mary Dickson](http://www.marydickson.com).

 ## Description
 **Project Portfolio** This is a Rails app designed with BDD to showcase my work as a web developer.
+Features Remote JavaScript on the project CRUD (for admin) and view (for visitors) actions.
+Uses Foundation Zurb DIY blocks layout.

 ## Usage
 Run `rake test` to test.

 ##TODOS
-* Add RJS to project display and CRUD actions (admin)
-* Add projects and project detals (TODOs, Angular gemstone)
+* Add projects and project details (Github TODOs, Angular gemstone store, Follow the Money, Data Structures)
-* Add comments
+* Add comments and notes

 ### Known Issues